bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

 ![image](https://github.com/user-attachments/assets/44bcbd30-cf85-432f-bbf3-1cc8edde71f9)

-From properties, select the option use the following IP Address: and create an IP address a part of the series provides from the command line: prompt.
-Example 192.168.202.125, from here, enter the subnet mask, default gateway, and prefer the DNS server provided by the command line prompt.
-Once complete click ok.
+To configure the IP address, go to the properties section and select the option to use the following IP address.
+Choose an IP address from the given series, for example, 192.168.202.125.
+Next, enter the subnet mask and default gateway.
+Make sure to prefer the DNS server provided in the command line prompt.
+Once you have completed these steps, click OK.

 ![image](https://github.com/user-attachments/assets/24b03eaf-1ed7-4f9a-a75f-51ea0be9ff34)